Jesus of Nazareth (TV series): Subsequent broadcasts and home media

 In 2022, the full series was made available on BritBox in the UK in time for Easter.

-Jesus of Nazareth.
-The Extended Version

-Jesus of Nazareth The Extended Version is an unofficial Fan Edit that has been around since 2014.
-The creator has improved on it yearly and releases it annually.
-It has been extended using alternate outtakes and original scenes seemingly incorporated into the original film.
-This edit runs at 494 mins, 8 hours 14 minutes.
-The version is in 4 parts each including the previews, recaps, opening and closing titles per episode.
-The new inserted material has been edited to match the colour of the originals Blu-ray transfer files.
-The editor actually had Robert Powell read the deleted and new material.

 Books

 Two adaptations of Jesus of Nazareth have been published.
 Jesus of Nazareth (1977), by Scottish theologian William Barclay, is a novelisation of the miniseries, published as a conventionally-sized paperback novel as well as a large-format hardback with extensive colour photographs from the miniseries.
 Man of Nazareth (1979) is Anthony Burgess' novel based upon his original script for the Jesus of Nazareth miniseries.
 The novel allowed Burgess to retain and expand upon elements of his script that the miniseries altered or omitted, and as a result, Man of Nazareth contains significant differences to Jesus of Nazareth.
 Burgess' direct sequel to Man of Nazareth, the novel The Kingdom of the Wicked (1985), was adapted to television in 1985 as A.D. (which features some actors who had appeared in Jesus of Nazareth, albeit in different roles).

 Franco Zeffirelli's account of filming Jesus of Nazareth was published in 1984 as Franco Zeffirelli's Jesus: A Spiritual Diary (1984).